 Writing a press release follows the right syntax and format.
 The headline, which is one of the most important parts of a release must be written in a way that will grab the media attention in just a few seconds.

-When journalists look at the headlines, they should understand what your press release distribution and PR services is all about.
+When journalists look at the headlines, they should understand what your press release distribution for small business is all about.
 It should highlight the main point that you want to share with the public.

 If your headline seems absurd, expect not to get a click from journalists.
 You have to make it newsworthy, interesting and unique.